akansha204/velox/README.md

 3. Watch the logs stream in real-time as the build progresses
 4. Once deployed, click "Live" to view the running application
 5. Check logs if the build or runtime fails

+By default, local live links use `http://localhost:8080/deployments/:id`.
+This keeps local routing independent from production-only domains.

 ### Code Validation